MichalOpoka/ecfr/cfr/title-42-Public-Health/chapter-IV-Centers-Medicare-amp-Medicaid-Services-Department-Health-Human-Services/subchapter-H-Health-Care-Infrastructure-Model-Programs/part-512-Radiation-Oncology-Model-End-Stage-Renal-Disease-Treatment-Choices-Model/subpart-C-ESRD-Treatment-Choices-Model/subjectgroup-ECFR79026027318ce7f-Performance-Payment-Adjustment/section-512.370.md

 (2) For MY3 through MY10, CMS calculates the ETC Participant's MPS as the higher of the ETC Participant's achievement score for the home dialysis rate or the sum of the ETC Participant's improvement score for the home dialysis rate calculated as specified in paragraph (c)(1) of this section and, if applicable, the Health Equity Incentive, calculated as described in paragraph (c)(2)(i) of this section, together with the higher of the ETC Participant's achievement score for the transplant rate or the sum of the ETC Participant's improvement score for the transplant rate calculated as specified in paragraph (c)(1) of this section and, if applicable, the Heath Equity Incentive, calculated as described in paragraph (c)(2)(ii) of this section, weighted such that the ETC Participant's score for the home dialysis rate constitutes2/3 of the MPS and the ETC Participant's score for the transplant rate constitutes1/3 of the MPS.
 CMS uses the following formula to calculate the ETC Participant's MPS for MY3 through MY10:

 *Modality Performance Score* = 2 × (*Higher of the home dialysis achievement or* (*home dialysis improvement score* + *Health Equity Bonus* †)) + (*Higher of the transplant achievement or* (*transplant improvement score* + *Health Equity Bonus*†))† The Health Equity Incentive is applied to the home dialysis improvement score or transplant improvement score only if earned by the ETC Participant.[85 FR 61362, Sept.
 29, 2020, as amended at 86 FR 62023, Nov.
-8, 2021]
+8, 2021; 87 FR 67302, Nov.
+7, 2022]